10 things you need to know before the opening bell (SPY, SPX, QQQ, DIA, SNAP, CAT, AMZN, JPM, BRK.A)

 Takeda is buying the Adderall maker Shire for $64 billion.
 The deal strengthens Takeda's footprint in the US, where Shire has a large presence, and also expands its position in rare diseases like hemophilia.

 Snapchat is testing a rollback to the most controversial part of its app redesign.
-The camera company confirmed with Business Insider on Tuesday that it is testing a new design for its app that would walk back some of the biggest changes made as part of the original redesign in February.
+The camera company confirmed with Business Insider on Tuesday that it was testing a new design for its app that would walk back some of the biggest changes made as part of its February redesign.